zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/verify-the-environment/verify-the-environment.md

 **All labs depend on the 19c installation in lab 2**

 - There is no dependency between the labs after lab 2
-- Please continue with your hands-on experience by running the steps in Lab 2.
+- Please continue with your hands-on experience by running the steps in Lab 2
 - After finishing Lab 1, continue as instructed to the next lab or choose an exciting lab
     - If one lab is executing the upgrade, you can start another Lab if you want to
     - Every Lab has its dedicated instances and versions, so even the upgrade can run in parallel

+You may now **proceed to the next lab**.

 ## Acknowledgements ##